The Effect of Sampling Temperature on Problem Solving in Large Language Models: Results

 \subsection{Text Variability vs. Temperature}

 To further support our results, we analyzed text variability as a function of temperature.
-Our results show a clear trend of decreasing text similarity (thus increasing text variability) as temperature increases.
-This confirms that the sampling-temperature hyperparameter was behaving as expected.
+Our findings show a clear trend of decreasing text similarity (thus increasing text variability) as temperature increases.
+Text similarity decreases rapidly after a temperature of 1.0, corresponding to the rapid decrease in accuracy observed above $\tau = 1.0$.
+See Figure \ref{fig:text-similarity-by-temperature-and-metric}.

 These results are consistent with our understanding of sampling temperature, indicating that higher temperatures produce more widely varied outputs.
-In addition, these results hold regardless of the LLM model, prompt-engineering technique, or problem domain.
-See Figures \ref{fig:tf-idf-similarity-by-temperature-and-exam} and \ref{fig:similarity-by-temperature-and-metric}.
+Furthermore, these results hold regardless of the LLM, prompt-engineering technique, or problem domain.
+See Figures \ref{fig:tf-idf-similarity-by-temperature-and-model}, \ref{fig:tf-idf-similarity-by-temperature-and-prompt}, and \ref{fig:tf-idf-similarity-by-temperature-and-exam}.